DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/authentication/UI/login/external.md

 // use the user information to find your user in your database, or provision a new user
 ```
+The *sub* claim from the external cookie is the external provider's unique id for the user.
+This value should be used to locate your local user record for the user.

 ### Establish Session, Clean Up, and Resume Workflow